canvasxyz/canvas/docs/index.md

 The current release of Canvas is an early developer preview that we are using in a limited set of production pilots.
-This first release is well suited for *protocolized applications* - applications with public data that anyone can permissionlessly interoperate with.
+This first release is recommended for *protocolized applications* - applications with public data that anyone can permissionlessly interoperate with.

 In 2025, we are working to expand the categories of applications that